SagarBiswas-MultiHAT/Nmap_Scanning_Tool/README.md

 ...
 ```

-## Code Walkthrough

-The script is structured as follows:

-1. **Banner Display**: The script starts with a stylish banner using `pyfiglet` and colors the text with `termcolor`.
-2. **Root Check**: It checks if the script is running with root privileges.
-If not, it exits with a helpful error message.
-3. **User Input**: The user is prompted to input the target IP, port(s), and scan type.
-4. **Nmap Command Construction**: Based on the selected scan type, the corresponding Nmap command is created.
-5. **Scan Execution**: The scan is executed, and results are displayed.
-Optionally, only open ports are shown.

 ## Contributing

 Feel free to contribute!
 If you'd like to add new features, improve existing functionality, or fix bugs, please open an issue or submit a pull request.